OpenMDAO/dymos/dymos/docs/feature_reference/defining_odes.rst

 States
 ^^^^^^

-States have the following options set via the `set_state_options` method of Phase:
+States have the following options set via the `add_state` method of Phase:

 .. embed-options::
     dymos.phase.options